irnc/irnc.github.com/_posts/2012-10-08-derby-security.md

 ---
 layout: post
-title: [TODO] Model security in Derby framework
+title: Model security in Derby framework
 ---

 On April 25, 2012 [an issue][issue #47] about security has been raised: Derby